Microsoft Access Tips, Tricks and Shortcuts

 There are a number of ways of working efficiently in select queries to get the results you want and save some time.
 You can also use many of these tips in other types of queries.

-In Microsoft Access, you can use Report View to quickly filter data in a report without having to create a new query to use as the source for the report.
+In a Microsoft Access report, you can use Layout View to quickly filter data without having to create a new query to use as the source for the report.
 This can save you a lot of time.

 Check out these 10 techniques when you’re designing forms in Microsoft Access.
 We use these strategies to save time and design consistent forms.